xcore/sc_spi/README.rst

 Known Issues
 ============

-None
+   * module_spi_slave: Slave select line usage documentation still to be added.
+Slave active when SS line low, as is standard for SPI.
+However SS port is inverted, so apps must watch for SS port going high.
+   * module_spi_slave: MISO port continues to drive final bit after output is complete, rather than being left in a high-impedance state.

+This will be addressed in the next release.

 Support
 =======

 Issues may be submitted via the Issues tab in this github repo.
-Response to any issues submitted as at the discretion of the manitainer for this line.
+Response to any issues submitted as at the discretion of the maintainer for this line.

 Required software (dependencies)
 ================================